 Common Mistake CASES

 In English law, a common mistake occurs when both parties to a contract share the same mistaken belief about a fundamental fact, potentially rendering the contract void.
+The threshold is high and the courts apply the doctrine narrowly.

 Definition and principles